Avamant/game_of_life/README.md

-# Rust---Game-of-Life
+# Conway's Game of Life

-Simple program simulating 'Game of Life' using rust crate 'macroquad'.
+Simple program showing Conway's 'Game of Life' using rust crate 'macroquad', and multithreading.
+Where each thread is using different color channel from RGB palette.
+Everything written in Rust lang.